getify/You-Dont-Know-JS/async & performance/ch4.md

 something.next().value;		// 105
 ```

-**Note:** We'll explain the purpose of the `[Symbol.iterator]: ..` part of this code snippet in just a moment.
-But syntactically, two ES6 features are at play.
+**Note:** We'll explain why we need the `[Symbol.iterator]: ..` part of this code snippet in the next section.
+Syntactically, two ES6 features are at play.
 First, the `[ .. ]` syntax is called a *computed property name* (see the *"this & Object Prototypes"* title of this series).
-It's a way in object literal definition to specify an expression and use the result of that expression as the name for the property.
-Next, `Symbol.iterator` refers to one of ES6's predefined symbol values (which will be covered in a later book in this series).
+It's a way in an object literal definition to specify an expression and use the result of that expression as the name for the property.
+Next, `Symbol.iterator` is one of ES6's predefined special Symbol values (see the *"ES6 & Beyond"* title of this book series).

 The `next()` call returns an object with two properties: `done` is a boolean signaling the iteration is complete status; `value` holds the iteration value.

-ES6 also adds the `for..of` loop, which means that a standard *iterator* can automatically be consumed with native loop support:
+ES6 also adds the `for..of` loop, which means that a standard *iterator* can automatically be consumed with native loop syntax:

 ```js
 for (var v of something) {